Priyaprak/CoffeeApp/README.md

 All three pages have an active navigation bar (that allows you to navigate from one page to another), as well as a footer.

+Technologies & tools used:

+Web Browser
+HTML5
+CSS
+Bootstrap4

+In the terminal clone the project

+Go to the folder
+cd

+Open index.html